Twinki14/CitizenFX.Extensions.Client.Serilog/README.md

 ## Notes
 - This fork is in **NO WAY** affiliated with the [Serilog Organization](https://github.com/serilog) or the [Serilog project](https://serilog.net/), it's purely a fork to provide compatability with FiveM's client-resource shipped mono
+- This fork **ONLY PROVIDES** support for incompatibilities with .NET client-side FiveM, if there's an incompatibility [report it here](https://github.com/Twinki14/CitizenFX.Extensions.Client.Serilog/issues/new/choose)